 Otherwise known as PoE, Power over Ethernet helps deliver electric power to networking devices sharing the same data cable.
-It is an advantageous feature that helps simplify installation, minimize cost, and save power cables and data for each network device.
+This is a feature that helps simplify installation, minimize costs, and save on power cables and data for each network device.

 This feature provides you with high flexibility, allowing you to install your network device in any area without the need to use an existing power outlet.
-It can be very beneficial if you use multiple access points, have a small business, set up your enterprise network, or have a large home.
+It can be particularly beneficial if you use multiple access points, have a small business, run an enterprise network, or have a large home.

-The speed of your access point is another essential factor you want to consider.
-It’s usually measured in bits per second (bps), megabits, kilobits, or gigabits.
-Wireless access points supporting the 802.11n protocol can get speeds of up to 300Mbps.
-However, those with a more precise protocol, the 802.11ac, can get even higher rates, reaching up to 1,200Mbps.
+The speed of your access point is another essential factor you’ll want to consider.
+This is usually measured in bits, megabits, kilobits, or gigabits per second.
+Wireless access points supporting the 802.11n protocol can offer speeds of up to 300Mbps.
+However, those with the more precise 802.11ac protocol can achieve even higher rates, reaching up to 1,200Mbps.

-There is 2×2 MIMO up to 4×4 MIMO.
-2X2 MIMO can be found in budget-range access points, and it works well for low density, low capacity networks.
+You can get a 2×2 MIMO up to a 4×4 MIMO.
+A 2X2 MIMO can be found in budget-range access points and works well for low-density, low-capacity networks.
 Basically, the higher the number of MIMO, the higher the price and performance.

 Dual-Band Access Points: This category belongs to access points that support 2.4GHz as well as 5.8GHz bands.
 They offer a better transmission rate as their mobile terminal can search for two wireless signals at once.
 This access point type is also great for homes and businesses with multiple devices.